raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## Updating the bootloader

-To update the bootloader for new features or bug fixes we recommend installing the rpi-eeprom Raspbian package.
-This installs a background service which runs at boot and checks if a critical update is available.
-If so, it schedules the update to be applied at the next reboot.
+We recommend setting up your Pi so that it automatically updates the bootloader: this means you will get new features and bug fixes as they are released.
+Bootloader updates are performed by the rpi-eeprom package, which installs a service that runs at boot-time to check for critical updates.

 ```
 sudo apt update